UpCloudLtd/uks-instructions/backup/README.md

 You should have the original logs created before backup, and the latest logs from the page load after restore!

 You can also view all the backup and restore files directly in the S3 Bucket.
-Note that the PVC snapshots are not stored in the bucket, they are in the same storage system as the original Persistent Volume:
+The PVC snapshots are not stored in the bucket, they are in the same storage system as the original Persistent Volume:

 * Go to [UpCloud](https://upcloud.com), login and go to `Object Storage`
 * Click on `velero` Object Storage and select the `uks` bucket